-Feed allergens early and often to prevent allergies
+It’s important to introduce allergens early and often to help prevent food allergies for

 Here’s what you should know:

 Start Early: Allergists recommend starting around 4-6 months.

 Keep Going: continue until baby is consistently eating allergenic foods in their diet

 Early allergen introduction is recommended by the American Academy of Pediatrics (AAP), National Institutes of Health (NIH), and more.

 Protect Your Baby From Food Allergies